Solve each problem. See Example 6. ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Solve each problem.
 See Example 6.
-Revolutions of a Turntable A turntable in a shop makes 45 revolutions per min.
-How many revolutions does it make per second?
+Rotating Pulley A pulley rotates through 75° in 1 min.
+How many rotations does the pulley make in 1 hr?

 Verified Solution